ReadyBoost: Overview

 Using ReadyBoost-capable flash memory (NAND memory devices) for caching allows Windows Vista and later to service random disk reads with better performance than without the cache.
 This caching applies to all disk content, not just the page file or system DLLs.
-USB flash devices typically are faster than mechanical hard disks for random access, and slower than mechanical hard disks for sequential access.
+USB flash devices are typically faster than mechanical hard disks for random access, and slower than mechanical hard disks for sequential access.
 Gaining the benefit of caching implies that ReadyBoost will access the flash memory for random bits of data.
 Accordingly, ReadyBoost includes logic that recognizes large, sequential read requests and has the hard disk service these requests instead.

 When a compatible device is plugged in, the Windows AutoPlay dialog offers an additional option to use the flash drive to speed up the system; an additional ReadyBoost tab is added to the drive's properties dialog where the amount of space to be used can be configured.
 The minimum cache size is 250 MB.
 In Vista or with FAT32 formatting of the drive, the maximum is 4 GB.
 In Windows 7 or later with NTFS or exFAT formatting, the maximum cache size is 32 GB per device.
 Windows Vista allows only one device to be used, while Windows 7 allows multiple caches, one per device, up to a total of 256 GB.

 ReadyBoost compresses and encrypts all data that is placed on the flash device with AES-128; Microsoft has stated that a 2:1 compression ratio is typical, so a 4 GB cache would usually contain 8 GB of data.